Pak Kwang-ryong: Club career

 Pak scored his first competition goal for the team in an away game in the 2011–12 Swiss Cup on 17 September 2011.
 In fact he netted the first two goals as Basel won 4–0 against amateur club FC Eschenbach.
 At the end of the 2011–12 season he won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–2 in a penalty shootout against Luzern.

-Pak could not gain a place in the first team during the 2012–13 season but played regularly in their U-21 side, scoring six goals in twelve appearences, during the first half of the season.
+Pak could not gain a place in the first team during the 2012–13 season but played regularly in their U-21 side, scoring six goals in twelve appearances, during the first half of the season.
 On 11 January 2013, Basel announced that some of their youngsters would be loaned out to lower league clubs and Pak signed a deal with Bellinzona, so that he could gain playing experience in the Challenge League.

 On 20 June 2013, Basel announced that they would loan Pak to the Liechtensteiner club Vaduz in the Swiss Challenge League, again so that he could gain more playing experience.
 However, following the transfer of Raúl Bobadilla to Augsburg, in the Bundesliga, and the injury to Marco Streller, Basel decided to recall the striker to their squad.
 Pak played just one more game for Basel before he was again loaned to Vaduz from January 2014 until the end of the season.
 Playing in all 18 games, he scored 9 goals and Vaduz finished the 2013–14 Swiss Challenge League season as winners and were promoted.
 Pak's loan was renewed for the following Swiss Super League season.

 In February 2014, he was named North Korea's Male Footballer of the Year for 2013.